mirumee/ariadne-website/docs/aws-lambda.md

 This lambda function will expect a JSON request with at least one key, a `query` with a `str` containing the GraphQL query.

+> **Note:** Mangum doesn't require Ariadne's ASGI application exactly.
+If you need your lambda function to offer other API endpoints in addition to the GraphQL, you can combine your Ariadne's app with [Starlette](starlette-integration.md) or [FastAPI](fastapi-integration.md).

 ### Asynchronous example